Revisiting the Role of Label Smoothing in Enhanced Text Sentiment Classification: Experimental Results and Analysis

-{\bf Models:} Table \hyperlink{Table1}{1} presents the configuration of the models and loss functions used in the experiment.
-The LS models (LS1-LS5) employ varying levels of LS, with the smoothing intensity increasing from LS1 to LS5.
-The original labels are used as they are for LS1, while for LS2 to LS5, the labels are smoothed by adding small perturbations.
-By gradually increasing the smoothing level from LS1 to LS5, we explore the effects of different degrees of LS on the model's accuracy and stability.
-All LS models utilize the KL Loss as the loss function.
-This loss function measures the divergence between the predicted probability distribution and the smoothed label distribution.
-In contrast, the baseline model uses single labels without any smoothing and employs the Cross Entropy loss function.
+{\bf Models:} Table \ref{tab:conf} presents the configuration of the models and loss functions used in the experiment.
+The LS models (LS1--LS4) employ different smoothing levels, with the smoothing parameter $\lambda$ increasing from 0.01 (LS1) to 0.1 (LS4).
+The original one-hot hard labels are used in the baseline methods, while for LS1 to LS4, the soft labels are utilized with different smoothing parameters.
+By gradually increasing the smoothing parameter from LS1 to LS4, we explore how label smoothing affects the model's accuracy and stability.
+All LS models utilize the KL divergence as the loss function.
+In contrast, the baseline models employ the cross entropy loss.

-{\bf Cross-Entropy}: In a regular multi-classification task, cross-entropy is used to measure the difference between the model's predicted results and the true labels.
-Assume there are classes, and each sample's true label can be represented as a n-dimensional one-hot encoded vector p, where only one element is 1, indicating the corresponding class to which the sample belongs.
-And assume the model's predicted result is also a n-dimensional probability distribution vector q, where each element represents the probability of the sample belonging to the corresponding class.
-The definition of the cross-entropy loss function H(p,q) is as follows:

-The cross-entropy loss function calculates the negative logarithm of the product of the true label probability and the predicted probability for each class, summed over all classes.
-It penalizes the model for predicting low probabilities\citep{Udhayakumar2019}.
-Minimizing the cross-entropy loss function helps the model make more accurate predictions of the sample's class.

-{\bf KL Divergence}: KL divergence measures the information difference between two probability distributions.
-In LS, it assesses the dissimilarity from the ground truth distribution to the predicted distribution.
-It emphasizes the discrepancy in information when transitioning from the true distribution to the predicted distribution.
-The formula is shown as follows: